Hōei eruption: Cause

 A dike system stretches from the surface of Mount Fuji to 20 km into the subsurface.
 At 8 km depth, there are magma chambers of a dacitic and andesitic nature while at the deepest portion of the dike, a basaltic melt is located.
 The dike acts as a conduit for the magma chambers to reach the surface.
 The Genroku event caused a change in the normal stress acting on the dike system which had the effect of clasping the dike as well as the melts.
-The magma chambers were compressed and the conduit (dike) itself was buckled, trapping the melts.
-The chambers were under great pressure, but it wasn't enough to force the magma through the surface.
-This changed with the arrival of the Hōei earthquake.
+The magma chambers were compressed, and the dike was buckled, trapping the melts.
+The Hōei earthquake allowed the magma to force its way to the surface.

-The Hōei event similarly affected the dike system as the Genruko quake in the sense that there were normal stress changes and buckling of the dike but the resemblance ends there.
+The Hōei earthquake similarly affected the dike system as the Genruko quake in the sense that there were normal stress changes and buckling of the dike.
 The normal stress was increased in the upper segment (8 km in depth) of the dike, clasping it.
 This forced the dacitic and andesitic magmas to remain in place.
-However, the Southeastern portion of the dyke which remained clamped by the Genruko quake was unbuckled due to the reduced normal stress in that area by the Hōei earthquake.
+However, the southeastern portion of the dike which remained clamped by the Genruko quake was unbuckled by the reduced normal stress in that area by the Hōei earthquake.
 This allowed for the basaltic melt, which was still being compressed, to rise and mix with the trapped dacitic and andesitic melts.
-This caused magma expansion due to the "vesiculation" of the now-mixed magma, allowing it to travel to the surface of Mount Fuji.
+This caused magma expansion by the "vesiculation" of the mixed magma, allowing it to travel to the surface.

 It seems that the dilatation of the magma reservoir can cause gas bubbles to rise with the melt allowing more depressurization to occur.
 Thus, producing the Hōei eruption.
-However, one must keep in mind that there could be other important processes that played a part in bringing about the eruption.
-Indeed, the Hōei eruption occurred 49 days after the earthquake.
-This suggests that other procedures, such as the melt mixing through sloshing, could have taken place.
+However, since the eruption occurred 49 days after the earthquake, it is likely that other mechanisms occurred prior to the eruption, such as the melt mixing thorough sloshing.